-Before serving this elegant terrine, remove it from the refrigerator and let it sit for 20 minutes—this will take the chill off and heighten the taste.
+Before serving this elegant terrine, remove it from the refrigerator and let it sit for 20 minutes to take the chill off.
+The taste will be heightened, and it will cut cleanly into slices.

 - 1 Tbsp. butter, softened